Chris Rock ticket sales spike on resale site after Will Smith's slap at the Oscars

 And tickets for his Friday show at the same theater now start at $503.
 That show is sold out on TicketMaster.

-CBS News has reached out to TickPick, Ticketmaster and other ticketing websites for more information and is awaiting response.
+CBS News has also reached out to Ticketmaster and other ticketing websites for more information and is awaiting response.

 Rock will perform several New York-area shows with comedian Kevin Hart this summer, then finish with his own "Ego Death World Tour" that will take him to Australia and New Zealand.